-The winning entries will be available for viewing on Geoscience Australia's website following the awards ceremony, with all 350 Top GeoShot entries now on display in Geoscience Australia’s foyer as part of Earth Science Week celebrations from 13-19 October 2013.
+The winning entries are available for viewing on Flickr following the awards ceremony, with all 350 Top GeoShot entries now on display in Geoscience Australia's foyer as part of Earth Science Week celebrations from 13-19 October 2013.

 For more information or to arrange interviews, please contact: Geoscience Australia 24 hour Media Hotline 1800 882 035.